-Every person or entity that conducts business or provides services under an assumed name (i.e. a name that is not the same as the legal name of the business entity or the name of the sole proprietor) must file an assumed name certificate or “DBA.”
+Every person or business entity that conducts business or provides services under an assumed name (i.e. a name that is not equal to the legal name of the sole proprietor/business entity) must file an assumed name certificate or “DBA.”
 DBAs serve two main purposes: (1) a DBA notifies the public who is doing business under the assumed name and (2) a DBA is a claim of ownership to the assumed name (i.e. assertion of intellectual property rights).

 What is an assumed name (aka DBA)?

-An assumed name or DBA is a name under which an individual or company chooses to do business that is different from the individual’s or business entity's name.
+An assumed name or DBA is a name under which an individual or business entity chooses to do business that is different from the individual’s or business entity's name.
 For example, if Molly Smith operated a sole proprietorship called Molly's Maids, the assumed name would be "Molly's Maids".

 How much does it cost to file a DBA?